This hooded cowl scarf was so fun and easy to make. I love knitting in the round and somehow it seems so much easier.

 20 inches X 3 sts per inch = 60 stitches

-Now that will work however what if you want to make the hooded cowl looser?
+Now that will work however you might want to consider 'ease'.

-If you'd like to download this knitting pattern as a PDF please click here.
+If you'd like to download this knitting pattern please click here

 When I knitted this hooded cowl I knit 4 rows of Garter stitch flat.
 You could of course knit Stockinette stitch (knit one row, purl one row) if you wish.
 It doesn't matter.
 Then I joined my work.

 That way when you join your work to knit in the round it'll be easier to see whether the stitches are twisted.

 Note: If you'd like to see how to cast on for knitting in the round please click on the link and I'll show you how.

 Cast on 92 stitches and don't join.

 When you finish the 4 rows, straighten out your knitting and make sure your stitches aren't twisted around the needle.